irods/irods/manual.rst

 ==========   =========    ======================================================
 2013-11-16   3.0.1        Second Release.
                             This is the second open source release from RENCI.
-                            It includes all updates mentioned below since 3.0.
+                            It includes Federation compliance with Community
+                            iRODS and signaling for dynamic post-PEPs to know whether their operation failed.
 2013-11-14   3.0.1rc1     First Release Candidate of Second Release.
                             This is the first release candidate of the second open source release from RENCI.
 It includes